Envoy Gateway + OpenAPI

 # Add to buf.gen.yamlbuf.gen.yaml Configuration

-This configures buf to generate both ConnectRPC TypeScript stubs (protoc-gen-es) and an OpenAPI v3 spec (protoc-gen-openapi) with proto-style naming and string enums.
+Configure buf to generate both ConnectRPC TypeScript stubs (protoc-gen-es) and an OpenAPI v3 spec (protoc-gen-openapi) with proto-style naming and string enums — add a protoc-gen-openapi plugin entry to your buf.gen.yaml alongside the existing protoc-gen-es plugin.

 Generate